ADLINK-IST/opensplice/src/api/face/java/doc/EXAMPLES.md

 ### General posix build/run environment setup                                           {#posixgeneral}
-In the following examples `$OSPL_HOME` identifies the installation directory of OpenSplice. *Note* it is not however required that this be exported as a variable in the shell environment.
+In the following examples `$OSPL_HOME` identifies the installation directory of Vortex OpenSplice. *Note* it is not however required that this be exported as a variable in the shell environment.

 A script `release.com` is provided.
-It exports a value of `OSPL_URI` to indicate the file `$OSPL_HOME/etc/config/ospl.xml` and also makes the OpenSplice libraries available on the library load path.
+It exports a value of `OSPL_URI` to indicate the file `$OSPL_HOME/etc/config/ospl.xml` and also makes the Vortex OpenSplice libraries available on the library load path.

 ### Building a single example